 There isn’t one treatment regimen that will work for everyone, or that will always work for you.
 Anyone who tells you there is is trying to sell something, or has a limited understanding of illness and healing.
 There are some therapies I have not tried that I know are very helpful for many people dealing with Lyme and co-infections, that are not included here.
 It is not possible to do every therapy there is, nor is it necessary.
 Find what helps you, keep experimenting, and keep listening to yourself.

-It’s been a 5 year journey (possibly much longer without my awareness) and is still continuing, though I seem to be in slow recovery now.
-This means that most of the time I don’t feel Lyme anymore, and then occasionally I can feel its presence.
+It’s been a 15 year journey with chronic illness (possibly much longer without my awareness) and is still continuing, though I seem to be in slow recovery now.
 I am still working closely with myself and with Lyme.
-I’m not sure when I was infected, but I was very sick for a couple of years, on and off for 2 more, and this past year I’ve felt tremendous relief.
+By my guess and test results, I was infected around the age of 23 and then again around the age 30.
+After my second infection, I was very, very sick for a couple of years, on and off for 2 years of herbal treatments, and this past year I’ve felt tremendous relief.
 (That said I was not even close to as sick as some people get with advanced chronic Lyme disease.)
 My illness was made worse by living in a house filled with mold, which after extensive visits by mold inspectors and remediators, we had to have burned down by the fire department.
 Like many people with chronic Lyme, I was in denial for a long time.
 I rationalized and downplayed what I was experiencing until I couldn’t anymore because I could no longer function.
 I was hard on myself daily, choosing not to listen to what my body was truly telling me.

 As someone who teaches herbalism and holistic healing, very often caring for myself was in the past still last on my list.
 Though I have led a ‘healthy’ lifestyle, ignoring my own needs in favor of another’s had become an art form I’d mostly perfected.
 And so of course, the perfect teacher arrived.